 8. Exterior Design

-Plan out for $1,000 to $40,000 to design the exterior of your donut shop, and consider opening a counter-service window.
+Allocate up to $55,000 to design the exterior of your donut shop, and consider opening a counter-service window.

 Restaurants require food safety and handling permits along with the standard licenses that businesses need to operate.
 Depending on the exact services your donut shop provides, you may need $1,000 - $3,000 for yearly licensing and insurance.

 If you need help navigating which permits and licenses you need, consult with a lawyer or restaurant business consultant.